LinuxJedi/linuxjedi.co.uk/content/blog/2017/02/01/recurrence-relation.md

 The content closely follows Chapter 7
-"Recurrence Relations and Generating Functions" of ["Introductory Combinatorics"](https://www.amazon.com/Introductory-Combinatorics-5th-Richard-Brualdi/dp/0136020402), which is the textbook I used when I took combinatorics class.
+"Recurrence Relations and Generating Functions" of ["Introductory Combinatorics"](https://www.amazon.com/Introductory-Combinatorics-5th-Richard-Brualdi/dp/0136020402), which is the textbook I used.

 \* ---- Note ---- *